seetaresearch/dragon/docs/api/python/dragon.rst

   ---------

   `arange(...) <dragon/arange.html>`_
-  : Return a tensor with evenly spaced values within a interval.
+  : Return a tensor of evenly spaced values within a interval.

   `assign(...) <dragon/assign.html>`_
-  : Assign the value to ref.
+  : Assign the value to input.

   `broadcast_to(...) <dragon/broadcast_to.html>`_
   : Broadcast input according to a given shape.